Gary Nkombo

 Gary Chilala Nkombo (born 1 March 1965) is a Zambian politician and businessman.
-He has been the Zambian member of parliament from Mazabuka Central since 2006.
-He served as the Minister of Local Government and Rural Development from 2021 to 2025.
+He served as the member of parliament from Mazabuka Central from 2006 to 2016.
+He served as the Minister of Local Government and Rural Development from September 2021 to March 2025.

 Career

+Nkombo stood as the Movement for Multi-Party Democracy candidate in a by-election in Mazabuka Central in 1999 and he was not elected.
+He then stood as the Forum for Democracy and Development candidate in Mazabuka Central at the 2001 general election and he was not elected.

 Nkombo was first elected as an MP in the 2006 Zambian general election representing Mazabuka Central in the National Assembly as a member of the United Party for National Development (UPND).
 He was again elected MP in the 2011, 2016 and 2021 Zambian general elections.

 In August 2016 he was appointed Party Whip for the UPND.

 In September 2021, Nkombo was appointed Minister of Local Government and Rural Development.
 On Friday, 28 March 2025, Gary Nkombo was terminated from his appointment as Minister of Local Government and Rural Development by president Hakainde Hichilema for unspecified reasons.